In This Article

 For example, DNA testing services like AncestryDNA offer popular ethnicity tests that are incredibly reliable.
-For an ancestry test, the above-mentioned DNA testing companies (23andMe and AncestryDNA) and MyHeritage will give you accurate DNA results.
+For an ancestry test, the above-mentioned DNA testing companies are highly recommended.

-These home DNA test kits are primarily for entertainment value and to learn some new information about yourself and to help establish your carrier status for certain conditions.
+These home DNA test kits are primarily for entertainment.
+They’ll help you learn some new information about yourself.
+They’ll also help establish your carrier status for certain conditions.
 However, when it comes to your health and wellness, nothing beats a licensed medical practitioner.

-Many of these kits focus on ethnicity or ancestry testing, instead of your health and wellness.
+Many of these kits focus on ethnicity or ancestry testing instead of your health and wellness.
 However, one downside is that the outcomes can be somewhat vague.

 If genetic genealogy is your goal, DNA testing kits are a great option.
-They allow you to track your maternal line with mtDNA tests (mitochondrial DNA tests), and your paternal line with y-chromosome tests (Y-DNA test).
+They allow you to track your maternal line with mtDNA tests (mitochondrial DNA tests).
+They can also track your paternal line with y-chromosome tests (Y-DNA test).

 When it comes to the accuracy of testing for ethnicity, most at-home DNA test kits aren’t much more than a novelty.
 Many give you a breakdown by percentage of your genetic makeup and tell you where your genetic data came from.

 The rough ethnicity estimates provided by these home DNA testing kits are usually adequate for the average consumer.
 If you’re looking for something more specific, it’s best to ask why you’re seeking this particular answer.
 This path of inquiry usually evolves from questions about your status regarding Native American, Jewish, or ethnic minority ancestry.